List of In Plain Sight characters: Mike Faber

 Special Agent Mike Faber (Steven Weber) is an FBI agent who dated Mary.
 He first appeared in "Whistle Stop" (3.04) and last in "A Priest Walks Into a Bar" (3.13).

 Faber first appeared when trying to convince an informant to join WitSec.
 Mary initially does not like him, but that changes when he tells her about his father.
 He later reappears in Albuquerque with another witness; he and Mary share drinks and enjoy a short-lived relationship before he must leave Albuquerque.
 In the season three finale, "A Priest Walks Into a Bar" (3.13), he returns with yet another witness.
 By the end of the episode, he and Mary have taken a vacation together in Mexico.

 Shelly Finkel

 Dr. Shelly Finkel (Ali Marsh) is a psychiatrist originally sent to observe Mary, but appears in later seasons to evaluate and treat witnesses.
 She first appeared in "In My Humboldt Opinion" (2.02).
 She briefly develops an infatuation with Marshall but realizes they have no romantic future together.
+Ali Marsh is the real life wife of Fredrick Weller.